nullgemm/globuf/readme.md

 ### Wayland support
-Globox makes use of the following protocol extensions:
+Globuf makes use of the following protocol extensions:
  - xdg-shell-protocol
  - xdg-decoration-client-protocol (optional at run time)
  - kde-blur-client-protocol (optional at run time)